Danville OSF holds rededication for new birthing unit

 DANVILLE, Ill.
-(WCIA) — A Danville birthing center held a blessing and rededication ceremony ahead of reopening its doors at the end of this week.
+(WCIA) — A Danville birthing center held a blessing and rededication ceremony on Wednesday ahead of reopening its doors at the end of this week.

 Officials, hospital staff, nuns, and priests gathered on Wednesday to pray for a good new beginning.
 People also got to tour the facility after its facelift, which includes new paint and waxed floors.